neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 Imagine an experiment in which two different types of data, behavioural and electrophysiological, are collected on separate acquisition PCs.
-These data from are sent to a central server where it is combined and stored.
+These data are sent to a central server where it is combined and stored.

 Later, a subset of the data is transferred to a third machine for analysis.
 It is